-Although Latin America as a whole is described as a ‘Catholic continent,’ Uruguay, the second smallest country in Latin America, actually has a long secular history behind it.
-In the 19th century, all public expression of religion was banned, banished to the private sphere, and the secularist government of the day engaged in numerous deliberate provocations against the Catholic Church.
-For example, on Good Friday– for Catholics a day of strict fasting and abstinence – the government would deliberately offer free barbecues for all the population.
+Latin America is generally considered Catholic, but Uruguay, its second smallest country, has a long secular history.
+In the 19th century, public expression of religion was banned, and the government made numerous provocations against the Catholic Church.
+For example, on Good Friday, a day of fasting and abstinence for Catholics, the government would arrange free barbecues.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.